Undergraduate Level CoursesInformation about Finance Major

 Financial Data Analysis and Modeling (MGMT 41310)

 In the business world today, finance professionals are going to be given opportunities to analyze and model data.
 The objective of MGMT 41310 is to give students opportunities to work with financial data sets to ask and answer real question that businesses have.
-In this course, students will use several data analysis software packages including SAS (Statistical Analysis System) and other software packages.
+In this course, students will use several data analysis software packages.
 Additionally, the course will include extensive application of Excel tools for Financial Modeling.
-Permission of instructor required.
 Typically offered in Fall Spring.

 Venture Capital and Entrepreneur Finance (MGMT 41350)